PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter16/Answers to Exercises/Ex__2_load_dataset.md

 To execute the program, assuming **python** is installed and is in your path, execute the command **python Ex__2_load_dataset.py**

+If you receive an error message stating *cudart64_110.dll not found* you can safely ignore the message.
+This just means you do not have the library installed for running TensorFlow on an Nvidia CUDA GPU.
+The code will run (more slowly) on your system processor instead.

 This is the set of sample images displayed by the code:

 ![Sample CIFAR-10 images](sample-cifar10-images.png)